ncatlab/nlab-content/pages/0/1/0/8/28010/content.md

 $$
 \Psi(t) = \Theta(t) \Psi(0)
 $$
-which gives us the [[Hilbert space]] view point of the [[stochastic process]].
+which gives us the [[Hilbert space]] viewpoint of the [[stochastic process]].
 This procedure can be reversed using the dictionary formula.

  For this brief overview we have ignored the measurement aspect as measurements cannot be modeled for [[stochastic processes]] within the [[Kleisli category]] of the [[Giry monad]] $G$.
 (They can however be modeled within the larger category of the category of algebras of the monad $G$.
 See Example 1 in [[stochastic processes]].)

 ## Remarks
 The stochastic-quantum correspondence, derived for the case of a finite configuration space, provide an impetus for searching for a more general characterization which does not depend upon the countability of the configuration space $\Omega$.
 This is not an insignificant issue as there are some interesting analogies with finite [[probability spaces]] and other systems which fail to hold for uncountable  [[probability spaces]] with non-atomic probability measure.
-The path required to generalize the results to uncountable spaces in not clear and needs to be addressed.
+This issue arises because the path required to generalize the results to uncountable spaces is not elementary and needs to be addressed.

+## Interpretations

+To be added: interpretations for [[quantum interference]], [[decoherence]], [[entanglement]] within the framework of indivisible [[stochastic processes]].

 ## History